Marticar001/portfolio/data_engineering/IBM Data Engineering Professional Certificate/Notes for Portfolio later.md

     - Work with sets in Python, including operations and logic operations.
   - Conditions in Python
     - work with condition statements in Python, including operators, and branching.
+  - Loops in Python
+    - work with the loop statements in Python, including for-loop and while-loop.